universitytheater/utheater.github.io/_shows/2023/spring/be-more-chill.md

     bio:
   - name: Alexander Gappert
     role: Assistant Director
     bio: is a first-year veteran scholar and Economics major.
 He has previously served in the US Navy as an air traffic controller and had experience working on the TV show Jack Ryan (Background Actor).
-Alex's Squip would be Jake Gyllenhaal.
+Alex's Squip would be Ted Lasso.
   - name: Emma Herzig
     role: Assistant Vocal Director
     bio: